 Policies specify circumstances under which reasoning leads to action.
-An example of a policy is, "when the walk light comes on, cross the street".
+An example of a policy is, "when the walk light comes on, cross the street."
 Policies are neither acts nor propositions.
 We say that an agent performs an act, believes a proposition, and adopts a policy.
-To see that policies are not acts, note that one cannot perform "when the walk light comes on, cross the street".
-A good test for an expression φ being a proposition is its ability to be put in the frame, "I believe that it is not the case that when the walk light comes on, cross the street."
-Note that this is different than saying, "I believe that it is not the case that when the walk light comes on, cross the street."
+To see that policies are not acts, note that one cannot perform "when the walk light comes on, cross the street."
+A good test for an expression φ being a proposition is its ability to be put in the frame, "I believe that it is not the case that φ ."
+It does not make sense to say, "I believe that it is not the case that when the walk light comes on, cross the street."
 Note that this is different than saying, "I believe that it is not the case that when the walk light comes on, I should cross the street."
 An agent might explicitly believe "I should cross the street" without actually doing it.
-However, if a GLAIR agent has adopted the policy, "when the walk light comes on, cross the street", and it comes to believe that if the walk light is on, it will cross the street (or at least try to).
+However, if a GLAIR agent has adopted the policy, "when the walk light comes on, cross the street," and it comes to believe that the walk light is on, it will cross the street (or at least try to).

 Policies are represented as functional terms in the KL, along with other conscious memory structures.
-Three policy-forming function symbols are built into GLAIR, each of which takes as arguments a proposition φ and an act α :
+Three policy-forming function symbols are built into GLAIR, each of which take as arguments a proposition φ and an act α :

-- ifdo(φ, α) is the policy, "to decide whether or not φ , perform α "; - whendo(φ, α) is the policy, "when φ holds, perform α "; - wheneverdo (φ, α) is the policy, "whenever φ holds, perform α ".
+- ifdo (φ, α) is the policy, "to decide whether or not φ , perform α "; - whendo (φ, α) is the policy, "when φ holds, perform α "; - whenever do (φ, α) is the policy, "whenever φ holds, perform α ".

-A blocks-world example of ifdo is "To decide whether block A is red, look at it": ifdo(ColorOf(A,red), lookAt(A)) [Kumar and Shapiro, 1994].^c
+A blocks-world example of ifdo is "To decide whether block A is red, look at it": ifdo (ColorOf (A, red), lookAt (A)) [Kumar & Shapiro, 1994].c

-The policies whendo and wheneverdo are similar to the production rules of production systems in that they are condition-action rules triggered when forwardchaining matches the condition.
+The policies whendo and wheneverdo are similar to the production rules of production systems in that they are condition-action rules triggered when forward-chaining matches the condition.
 In the case of both whendo and wheneverdo, if the policy has been adopted, the agent performs α when forward inference causes φ to be believed.
 Also, α is performed if φ is already believed when the policy is adopted.
+The difference is that a whendo policy is unadopted after firing once, but a whenever do remains adopted until explicitly unadopted.